Are you wandering around on your PC to find out How to fix a USB flash drive not showing up in Windows 10 or Windows 8, or even Windows 7?

-When its done, you can now see it’s unallocated.
+When its done, you can now see it’s unallocated in the picture below.

-Now we’ve got this unallocated, and we can now create a simple volume if we wanted to; we can also check the drive.
+We have got the drive unallocated, and we can now create a simple volume if we wanted to; we can also check the drive.

 Step 2: Do A Surface Test:

-So if’s test comes back good with no errors, so that’s a good sign.
+So if the test comes back good with no errors, so that will be a good sign.

-The drive is in good health, and the industry was getting recognized, but for some reason, it won’t have wanted us to do anything with that drive.
+The drive is in good health, and the drive was getting recognized, but for some reason.

 Step 3: Create New Partition:

-So right-click on the drive, so I’m going to click on create to create a new partition; you can give it a partition label.
+So right-click on the drive and click on create to create a new partition; you can give it a partition label.